 One of the interesting things the human mind can do is to use abstractions.
 We can think and talk of carrots and crops.
 Carrots are real physical things.
 You can eat one.
 The word “Crops”, on the other hand, means plants grown to be harvested.”Crops” is an abstract idea that covers all kinds of things.
 But you can’t eat an idea.

 It may seem silly to pry carrots and crops apart from one another when they are so closely related.
 However, there are important issues at stake here.

 The Concrete Truth about Abstractions

-An abstraction is actually a figment of our imagination, a convenient mental tool.
-The ability to think abstractly, to imagine a complex thing as a simple thing, is developed in early youth.1
+An abstraction is actually a mental gadget, a invention of our imagination but a convenient mental tool.
+The ability to think abstractly, to imagine complex things as one simple thing, is developed in early youth.1

 There are at least three problems here:

 - that abstractions simplify things by hiding their details, and,